Code-Institute-Submissions/MS1-The-Love-Letter/README.md

 All links within the site function correctly and take you to the appropiate section.
 The submit button takes you to the top of the page as there is no 'completed' event.
 Social media links open to the home page of each social site.

 The site was tested across multiple screens sizes both personally and via inspect.
-Peronally, it was opened on an iPhoneX, iPad mini, iPad Pro, iMac, Macbook Pro, as well as a 15.3inch and 17.3inch Windows laptops and all screen sizes worked as desired
+Personally, it was opened on an iPhoneX, iPad mini, iPad Pro, iMac, Macbook Pro, as well as a 15.3inch and 17.3" Windows laptops.
+All screen sizes worked as desired bar the 17.5" windows laptop, further explained in **bugs**

 In Chrome, Internet Explorer and Safari via inspect, the site displayed and fucnctioned as intended at all screen sizes.
-In both cases, the callout images changes betwwen phone, tablet and laptop/desktop were displayed correctly.
+In all cases, the callout images changes betwwen phone, tablet and laptop/desktop were displayed correctly.
 The logo text size is also subject to change between screen sizes and does so at the stated points.
-The navagtion bar also collapses at moblie and tablet veiw to accomodate the size change.
+The navagtion bar collapses at moblie veiw to accomodate the size change.

-The in moblie view footer will text appear one beneath the other to fit the space available while remaining readable.
+The in moblie view footer will text appear one beneath the other to fit the available space while remaining readable.

 ## Bugs

 **Cards**

 A faint white border appears sporadically around the cards both in the physical tests and via inspection, although all borders have been removed this problem persists.

 **Functionality test sites**

 [CSS Validator](https://jigsaw.w3.org/css-validator/) - To check the markup validity of CSS web documents.
 [HTML Validator](https://validator.w3.org/) - To check the markup validity of HTML web documents.
 [Gtmetrix](https://gtmetrix.com/) - To test site speed

+**Screen display**

+Despite addressing with a media query, the callout image is cut off at the top on 17.5" screens PC screens with displaying as intended on an iMac viewed via [Technisi.com](https://techsini.com/multi-mockup/index.php), or is cut off at the top on an iMac viewed via [Technisi.com](https://techsini.com/multi-mockup/index.php) while displaying as intended on a 17.5" PC screen.
+This is the case on Chrome and Internet explorer.

+**Site loading**

+Although optimised as far as possible, the callout image still remains a large file and slows the loading of the site.

 ## Deployment